 - Wipe from front to back after bowel movements

-- Avoid douching, bubble baths, sanitary pads or tampons that contain deodorant, colored or perfumed toilet paper
+- Avoid douching, bubble baths, sanitary pads or tampons that contain deodorant, and colored or perfumed toilet paper

-- Keep genitals area dry and clean
+- Keep genital area dry and clean

 - Avoid spending too much time sitting in a wet bathing suit